 Just what various sponsorship benefits ADSA offers is still uncertain but since ADSA influences health and dietary policy, every South African is entitled to know exactly how the sponsorships work.
 Here are some of the links:

 - Claire Julsing Strydom – ADSA President, consults to Kellogg’s.
 A scratching below the surface uncovers further concerns about the many links between ADSA exco members and their “Gold Sponsor” Kellogg’s:

 - Linda Drummond – ADSA Membership Relations and is currently the Nutrition and Corporate Affairs Manager at the Kellogg Company of South Africa.

 - Cheryl Meyer – ADSA Communications and currently Nutrition Assistant at Kellogg Company of SA.

 - Leanne Tee – ADSA Gauteng South Sponsorship portfolio.
-Tee currently works at the Kellogg Company of South Africa in the capacity of Nutrition Assistant.
+Tee currently works at the Kellogg Company of South Africa as a Nutrition Assistant.

 What about the other sponsors?

-How many of the people in charge of advising South African government policy makers about health and food related issues have conflicting industry links?
+How many advising South African government policymakers about health and food-related issues have conflicting industry links?
 How deep does the influence go and how do we dig it out?

 - In Part 2: Why does Big Food love dietitians quite so much?